SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 ### RAM Size Selection (SJ1/SJ2, or SW1)

 These two sets of pads are labelled "RAM SIZE" in the middle of the board.
 Soldering them will configure the max RAM *and* ROM size.
 You must configure these pads for every game you make - do not leave them empty (if you have no SRAM, solder to the "64K" setting to maximize ROM space). <a href="https://catskull.net/gb-rom-database/">You can find a list of games here with their respective ROM and RAM sizes.</a>

+**As stated earlier, on v1.0 boards, the RAM size selection must be in 256K mode to flash your ROM file.**

 - Solder bridge SJ1 and SJ2 from their middle pads to the top pads for games that have larger ROM sizes (up to 2 MB, or 16 Mbit of ROM, and up to 64 Kbit of RAM).